 Sendai Tansu: A Treasured Craft

 Tansu were originally used as mobile pieces of furniture in which merchants and samurai could keep their personal items.
-Made from zelkova Japanese elm and chestnut, each tansu is painstakingly crafted, finished with kijiro-urushi (uncoloured) lacquer and embellished with embossed metal fittings of dragons, Chinese lions or peonies.
-At age 80, Eikichi Yaegashi is one of Sendai’s most respected tansu craftsman, specializing in the creation of the decorative metal fittings.
+Made from zelkova Japanese elm and chestnut, each tansu is painstakingly crafted.
+Then it is finished with kijiro-urushi (uncolored) lacquer.
+Finally, it is embellished with embossed metal fittings of dragons, Chinese lions, or peonies.
+At age 80, Eikichi Yaegashi is one of Sendai’s most respected tansu craftsmen.
+He specializes in the creation of the decorative metal fittings.
 As the fourth generation in his family to continue the craft’s tradition, he creates striking pieces of art that truly capture the undeniable beauty of “DATE Culture.”

-Once the residence of the Date clan, who relocated here after having to relinquish their domain in 1867 due to the Meiji Restoration, this two-storey wooden bungalow is now a popular restaurant and venue for special occasions.
+Once the residence of the Date clan, who relocated here after having to relinquish their domain in 1867 due to the Meiji Restoration, this two-story wooden bungalow is now a popular restaurant and venue for special occasions.
 Overlooking a splendid Japanese garden, it features local cuisine presented in adorable, miniature Sendai tansu.
-Other highlights are the artefacts and heirlooms on display, including Masamune’s iconic black suit of armour and helmet with the golden crescent moon.
+Other highlights are the artifacts and heirlooms on display, including Masamune’s iconic black suit of armor and helmet with the golden crescent moon.